tw-in-js/twind/docs/handbook/css-in-twind.md

 `
 ```

-## Animation directive
+## The `animation` function

+This function provides a simplified abstraction for creating custom animations within a `css` function call.

 Custom animations are difficult to configure in Tailwind.
 During `setup` you need to add to the `theme.animation` section and the `theme.keyframes` section.
 This means all animations must known before hand and you can not use "one-off" animations.

-With the `animation` exports this task is greatly simplified:
+With the `animation` exports, this task is greatly simplified:

 ```js
 import { animation } from 'twind/css'